amorphic/amorphic.github.io/james_stewart_cv.md

     * Replaced HP monitoring suite with Zenoss saving ~$200k per annum in licensing + support.
     * Developed Python middleware to integrate Zenoss with Puppet, Active Directory, HP Service Manager and ServiceNow eliminating tedious and error-prone manual tasks.
-    * Implemented systems for operational metric collection and analysis utilising Graphite, StatsD, Django and Apache Flume.
+    * Implemented systems for operational metric collection and analysis utilising Graphite/Grafana, StatsD, Django and Apache Flume.
-    * Attended Puppet Advanced training and employed Puppet to orchestrate deployment of software + configuration to a fleet of >500 hosts.
+    * Attended Puppet Advanced training and employed Puppet to orchestrate deployment to >500 hosts.

 ---

 ###Travelling - London to Sydney
 __Nomad__ <br> _06/2009 - 02/2010_

 :   An epic journey across the planet from London to Sydney without catching planes.
-Western Europe, the Baltics, Scandinavia, Eastern Europe, the Middle East, (through Turkey, Iran and Pakistan), India, Nepal, Tibet, China and home through South-East Asia.
+Western Europe, the Baltics, Scandinavia, Eastern Europe, the Middle East (via Turkey, Iran and Pakistan), India, Nepal, Tibet, China and home through South-East Asia.

     _(Ok so there was one little flight from Bali to Perth but we took the train onward to Sydney)_.